 Richard and Marcia Reich celebrate their ties to family and extension through N.C.
 PSI support.

 From an early age, NC State Extension struck a chord with Richard Reich.
-He fondly remembers county agents sharing crop management advice that put his family farm in Forsyth County on stronger footing, especially after his father passed away at an early age.
+He fondly remembers county agents sharing crop management advice that put his family farm in Forsyth County on stronger footing, especially after his father passed away.

 Now Reich sings the praises of a new effort that may have as much impact on farmers’ success as the advent of extension itself – in North Carolina and eventually the world: the N.C.
 Plant Sciences Initiative (N.C.
 PSI).